Lorenzo-Vadacca/PARCO-Computing-2026--256374-/README.md

 [made by Lorenzo Vadacca]

  ---
 (All the files are zipped for dimension problems.
-Please download.)
+Please download "Vadacca-256374-ParcoD1.7z".)

 ## 1\.
 Compiler Version and Flags